Perpetual-Altruism-Ltd/myNFT-Bridge/README.md

 ## More details

-This bridge codebase is based on
+This NFT bridge is based on the model described in "A protocol for NFT Migration", drafted as part of a Web3 Foundation grant: https://docs.google.com/document/d/1c5Uor2By5igFWXimipcKhsWjTAG8OWrl9bSVWTPsi6U/edit?usp=sharing

-https://docs.google.com/document/d/1c5Uor2By5igFWXimipcKhsWjTAG8OWrl9bSVWTPsi6U/edit?usp=sharing

 ## Thanks to